 Jalapeno Poppers are the ultimate appetizer.
-Whether they are for a party buffet or game time snacks, you will love these jalapenos, sliced in half and stuffed with a rich mixture of cream cheese and crispy bacon and baked to cheesy golden brown perfection.
+Whether for a party buffet or gameday snacks, you will love this easy appetizer with a creamy, cheesy filling and a crispy bacon crumb topping.

 This post may contain affiliate links.
 Read my disclosure policy.